English Comprehension

 Recipes

 As mentioned above, maple syrup can be used in drinks, cooking, and baking as a substitute for sugar, honey, or other sweeteners.
 Many recipes are available online.
-Check out Maple From Canada for some delicious-sounding recipes.
+Check out Maple from Canada for some delicious-sounding recipes.

 The above essay is for entertainment and English language study only.
 For suggestions on how to use this post to improve your English reading and listening comprehension, click here.